In the StaffEng book, there is a section called Work on What Matters.

 This tip is a recipe for how to recover from a Rails migration that failed to apply in production, by applying it manually.
 This process could work for any SQL migration but the example used below is for an index...

-We operate a high scale API application that relies on a single primary PostgreSQL instance as many applications do.
+We operate a high scale API application that relies on a single primary PostgreSQL instance.
 We have scaled up the DB instance vertically, acquiring more CPU, Memory, and disk IO over time.